Modi says India self-reliant on COVID-19 vaccines as 1 mln inoculated

 By Krishna N. Das

-NEW DELHI, Jan 22 (Reuters) - Prime Minister Narendra Modi said on Friday India was completely self-reliant on coronavirus vaccine supplies as the world's second-most populous country inoculated more than one million people within a week of starting a massive campaign.
+NEW DELHI, Jan 22 (Reuters) - Prime Minister Narendra Modi said on Friday India was completely self-reliant on coronavirus vaccine supplies as the world's second-most populous country inoculated more than 1 million people within a week of starting its campaign.

 On Saturday, India began what the government calls the world's biggest vaccination programme, using two shots made locally: one licensed from Oxford University and AstraZeneca Plc AZN.L, and another developed at home by Bharat Biotech in partnership with the state-run Indian Council of Medical Research.

-"Our preparation has been such that vaccine is fast reaching every corner of the country," Modi said while interacting with healthcare workers from his Varanasi constituency through video conferencing.
+"Our preparation has been such that vaccine is fast reaching every corner of the country," Modi said on a video call with healthcare workers.

 "And on the world's biggest need today, we are completely self-reliant.
 Not just that, India is also helping out many countries with vaccines."